shmibs/dotfiles/README.md

 ### [ranger](https://ranger.github.io/)/[sxiv](https://github.com/muennich/sxiv)

-both are fantastic for keyboard-driven file management, but still've got to figure out how to write a ranger extension that can receive selections from sxiv, because squinting at filenames is just bleh. python is my bane, though...
+both are fantastic for keyboard-driven file management. i've forked sxiv to use 4 colours rather than 2, to better fit the theme, but still've got to figure out how to write a ranger extension that can receive selections from sxiv, because squinting at filenames is just bleh. python is my bane, though...

 ### [pass](https://www.passwordstore.org/)